-Benefits, compensation, and office culture are all areas to consider when weighing a contract position against permanent employment.
+Consider benefits, compensation, and office culture when weighing a contract position against a permanent one.

 Articles published February 7, 2019 by Mike Rice